 - Login to wp-admin

-- Go to Dashboard, then plugins and search for a plugin called “Core Rollback“
+- Go to Dashboard, then plugins, and search for a plugin called “Core Rollback“

-- Install and activate plugin
+- Install and activate the plugin

-- Go Tools and then Rollback Core
+- Go to Tools and then Rollback Core

 - Select the previous version you were using